Aseel-AbuKmail/Aseel-AbuKmail/README.md

 **Electrical Engineer**
 📅 **Oct 2024 – Present**

-- ⚡ Designed and optimized schematics, boosting project efficiency by 25%
 - 💰 Assisted in cost estimation, cutting expenses by 12%
 - 📑 Drafted reports to improve stakeholder communication